Am I At Risk for Stomach Cancer?

 After the age of 50, people are more likely to get stomach cancer.
 Most people with stomach cancer are between 60 and 80 years old.

 I have several close family relatives who have had stomach cancer

 People who have several first-degree relatives (mother, father, sister, brother) who have had stomach cancer are at increased risk.

 I have type A blood

-People with type A blood are at increased risk of getting stomach cancer.
+People with type A blood are at a slightly increased risk of getting stomach cancer.
 Researchers do not know why this is true.